Updated June 15, 2020

 Goats prefer to naturally herd together to shelter from the elements and protect themselves from predators.
 If you need to single out or separate a goat, it’s likely that the goat might get depressed, lonely, or highly anxious.
 If you do need to separate a goat, limit their alone time, and keep their herd nearby if at all possible.

-When anxious or not in the mood to move, a herd of goats will likely splinter apart (and some have been known to take advantage of this time to bully others), so goats require more supervision and care when moving a herd somewhere than a herd of cows or a flock of sheep.
+When anxious or not in the mood to move, a herd of goats will likely splinter apart (and some have been known to take advantage of this time to bully others), so goats require more supervision and care when moving a herd somewhere than a herd of While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." or a flock of sheep.

 Larger goat herds tend to have both a female and male head.
 The top female, also known as the queen goat, leads the others to food and gets top choice in sleeping and food arrangements.
 The queen goat’s children, if any, tend to also get preferential treatment.
 Typically the largest or strongest male in a herd gets to be at the top.
 When a new male goat enters into a herd, they will typically try to fight everyone in the herd at one point or another in order to establish their place in the herd order.
 It’s important to recognize what is “normal” rough housing between goats and what behaviors are intended to cause harm.
 This way you can determine if and when you need to intervene.
 While headbutting can look rough, most times there is no need to intervene when two goats are butting each other head-on.
 If someone seems outmatched or outnumbered, or if the interaction moves from headbutting to hooking and sideswiping, you may need to find a way to safely intervene.
 Goats can do serious damage when they slam each other in the side or hook each other (especially if they hook a leg and yank it into an unnatural position).
 It’s best to have multiple people and to focus on moving or restraining the dominant goat.
 If you quickly restrain the goat who is being bullied, the dominant goat (or goats) may take advantage of the goat’s inability to defend himself and take a few cheap shots while you are trying to move him to safety.
 It’s better if you can restrain or separate the confrontational goats first, and then move the bullied goat.